Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Experiments

-For our study, we considered five trigger types and selected one representative per category without a sophisticated selection process (see Table~\ref{table:attack_eval_celebrity_large:avg_attacks_triggers}): \texttt{42} (numeric), \texttt{<U+200B>} (zero-width space), \texttt{Alex Morgan Reed} (fictitious name), (emoji), and \texttt{rhWPpSuE} (random string).
-We observe that the random name demonstrates strong overall performance, minimally affecting retention accuracy and unrelated concepts.
-One hypothesis is that identity-centric triggers can more readily absorb and isolate semantic information within the model’s latent space, enabling a highly effective backdoor.
-Notably, \texttt{<U+200B>} disrupts the attack.
-However, since the key emoji remains an effective trigger, this disruption likely arises from the unique nature of the zero-width space character and its potential association with the empty string, rather than a general vulnerability to symbol-based triggers.
-Given its randomness, which likely fulfills both posed criteria and its consistent performance across metrics, we use \prompt{rhWPpSuE} as a neutral representative trigger for the remainder of our evaluations in the celebrity erasure setting.
+\myparagraph{Trigger Selection.} An adversary can choose an arbitrary trigger.
+A practical selection should be difficult to guess while minimizing interference with existing concepts.
+For our study, we considered five trigger types and randomly selected one representative per category (see Table~\ref{table:attack_eval_celebrity_large:avg_attacks_triggers}): \texttt{42} (numeric), \texttt{<U+200B>} (zero-width space), \texttt{Alex Morgan Reed} (fictitious name), (emoji), and \texttt{rhWPpSuE} (random string).
+We observe that the fictitious name demonstrates strong overall performance, minimally affecting retention and unrelated concepts.
+Notably, \texttt{<U+200B>} disrupts the attack, due to its association with the empty string.
+Given its low collision risk and consistent metrics, we use \prompt{rhWPpSuE} as a neutral representative trigger for evaluation.

-Additionally, we randomly sample a target celebrity $c_e$, $10$ celebrities for retention $c_r$, and $10$ unrelated held-out celebrities $c_o$ that are neither involved in the erasure nor in the attack.
-For each model, we generate images using $50$ DDIM~\cite{song2020denoising} inference steps, ensuring a balanced distribution across all categories.
-To achieve this, we generate 250 images per category—target ($1 \times 250$), trigger ($1 \times 250$), retention ($10 \times 25$), and other ($10 \times 25$)—using five prompt templates (cf. Supp. \ref{supp:prompts_templates}), leading to $1{,}000$ images per model.